Subrina-Sirajee/Machine-Health-Prediction/README.md

 - `xgboost`: For implementing the XGBoost classifier, a gradient boosting algorithm.
 - `joblib`: For serialization and deserialization of Python objects, including machine learning models.

-These dependencies can be installed via `pip` using the provided `requirements.txt` file:
+These dependencies can be installed via `pip` using the provided `requirements.txt` file.